flancia-coop/doc.anagora.org/social-coop-oc.md

     - allowing more volunteers into Zulip?
 (I'm for it, I think we keep a few channels locked but allow folks who want to participate)
     - Go over how we run oc meetings, how was last year and what are our goals this year (roughly)
         - We roughly follow sociocracy model in running our meetings.
-        - A discussion round
+        - A discussion round before each decision round
-        - Caitlin proposes having a cheerleader™ for each agenda item.
+        - Caitlin proposes having a cheerleader™/ for each agenda item.
         -
     - Assign someone to officially announce the next meeting.
 - onboarding/offboarding, in review